-Steps to follow to ensure you’re getting enough nutrients on the gluten-free diet.
+Steps to follow to ensure you’re getting enough nutrients and following a healthy gluten-free diet.

 - Choose naturally gluten-free and nutritious foods such as lean meats, poultry, fish, eggs, nuts, seeds, legumes, fruits, vegetables, whole grains, and low fat milk and milk products.